 While the old European cut, affectionately referred to as the "old Euro," had been in existence for several decades, it wasn't until the early 20th century that it became ubiquitous, coinciding with the rise of new technology.
 These diamonds, hand-faceted without standardized parameters, are truly one-of-a-kind.
 Their substantial, round brilliance finds a perfect complement in crisp platinum settings, rendering them exceedingly desirable in the contemporary jewelry landscape.

 Another fabulous cut to make itself known during the early 20th century was the innovative and brand new Asscher diamond.
 The Asscher cut was created in 1902 by Joseph Isaac Asscher and was the first diamond cut to be patented.
 The cut is similar to an emerald cut in the square shape but with cropped corners and modified faceting which creates a more brilliant look.

 The Asscher cut was extremely popular, particularly in Art Deco jewelry designs.
 It reached its peak popularity in the 1920s, which is one of the reasons many modern brides see Asscher-cut diamonds as “antique” or “vintage.”

-The 1930s is a continuation of the Deco design movement.
-Jewelry taking a huge influence from the streamline skyscrapers of the day, most famously the Chrysler Building in New York.
-There's a heaviness to jewelry during this time featuring weighty settings and solid prongs.
+As we transition into the 1930s, the Deco design movement continues to flourish.
+Jewelry takes substantial influence from the sleek skyscrapers of the era, most notably the iconic Chrysler Building in New York.
+During this period, jewelry exhibits a sense of weightiness, featuring robust settings and solid prongs.

-Diamonds begin to take on new proportions like the marquise cut diamond above.
-The old European cut diamond continues to be the most popular diamond for an engagement ring however the transition cut begins to take shape as well.
-These cuts, also sometimes called early modern cuts, are precursors to the modern round brilliant.
-These diamonds were some of the first to have standardize proportions.
+Diamonds, too, undergo a transformation, adopting fresh proportions such as the marquise cut diamond.
+While the old European cut remains a favorite for engagement rings, the transition cut begins to emerge as well.
+These cuts, also known as early modern cuts, serve as precursors to the modern round brilliant cut, among the first diamonds to boast standardized proportions.